 5. After freezing planning fees since 2009 the State Government in October 2016 increased the allowable fee that Council may charge for these services.
-While this belated action is welcomed the new fees still do not cover the full cost of providing the service hence rate payers are still forced to subsidise the activities of development across the city.
+While this belated action is welcomed the new fees still do not cover the full cost of providing the service hence rate payers still subsidise the activities of development across the city.